rkuang9/FLARE/README.md

 # OrionNN
-A neural network library in active development written in C++ and based on Eigen Tensor.
-This library intends to provide an interface and performance similar to TensorFlow 2.
+A neural network library in active development written in C++ and based on Eigen Tensor with an interface similar to TensorFlow.

+I started this project to learn more about artificial intelligence and because there aren't many open-source fully featured and easy to understand neural network libraries.

+Contribution is more than welcome, please email rkuang25@gmail.com.

 # Features
 - Layers